-In the nursing profession, a variety of different types of caregivers exists.
+In the nursing profession, different types of caregivers exist.
 You may work with unlicensed assistive personnel, licensed practical nurses, registered nurses, and/or advanced practice registered nurses.
 Each of the licensed professions has its own legally defined scope of practice for nurses, as stated by the Board of Nursing in each state.

-Our primary concern as nurses must always be safe and proficient nursing care.
-Nursing scope of practice for the various levels of nursing providers exist specifically for that reason and you must carefully understand each to render the best and appropriate service to the patient.
+Our primary concern must always be safe and proficient nursing care.
+As such, the scopes of practice for different nurses exist specifically for that reason.
+You must carefully understand each one to render the best and appropriate care for your patient.

 Do you have any tips for nurses to help them remember their scope of practice?
 Share them in the comments section below.